Republic of Formosa: International recognition

 Spurned by European public opinion and officially disavowed by China, the Republic of Formosa enjoyed only one week of uninterrupted existence.
 During this time it decked itself out with the conventional trappings of sovereignty.
 The Republicans adopted a national flag with a yellow tiger on a blue background, ordered a large silver state seal to be made, and began to issue paper money and postage stamps in the name of the Republic.
-The foreign minister Ch'en Chi-t'ung, who had lived in France for many years, was responsible for crafting much of this republican symbolism.
+The foreign minister Chen Jitong, who had lived in France for many years, was responsible for crafting much of this republican symbolism.

 Administrative organisation

 Premises were found for the republican parliament and the republican ministries in the yamens of the former Qing administration in Taipei.
 Tang Jingsong, the president of the republic, remained in the palatial Government House he had previously occupied as the Qing governor-general of Formosa.
-T'ang's cabinet included the heads of the four great ministries of state (war, the navy, home affairs and foreign affairs), who ran their ministries from the large yamens that had previously been the premises of the provincial treasury.
+Tang's cabinet included the heads of the four great ministries of state (war, the navy, home affairs and foreign affairs), who ran their ministries from the large yamens that had previously been the premises of the provincial treasury.
 The yamens previously used as the headquarters of the Defense Board became Parliament House.
 The navy department was housed in the old military secretariat.

 Defense

 Knowing that a Japanese landing was imminent, the Republican leaders did what little they could in the short time given to them to prepare the island's defenses against invasion.
 Taiwan in May 1895 was not short of soldiers.
-Tang Jingsong, in order to hearten the people, exaggerated their numbers considerably, claiming that he had under his command 150,000 soldiers, regulars and volunteers.
+Tang Jingsong, in order to raise morale, exaggerated their numbers considerably, claiming that he had under his command 150,000 soldiers, regulars and volunteers.
 Judicious observers believed that this figure should be halved.
 In all, they calculated, there were 75,000 soldiers scattered throughout the island, of whom 50,000 were in the northern half and 25,000 in the southern half.
-These troops included the regular soldiers of the Qing garrison, local volunteers, and Hakka militia units hastily raised on the orders of Ch'iu Feng-chia.
+These troops included the regular soldiers of the Qing garrison, local volunteers, and Hakka militia units hastily raised on the orders of Qiu Fengjia.

 The Qing garrison of Formosa amounted to around 50,000 soldiers, armed for the most part with modern repeating rifles.
-Liu Yung-fu commanded around 20,000 men down in the south, around Tainan, while Ch'iu Feng-chia commanded the central garrisons, perhaps another 10,000 men.
+Liu Yongfu commanded around 20,000 men down in the south, around Tainan, while Qiu Fengjia commanded the central garrisons, perhaps another 10,000 men.
 The 30,000 men of the northern garrisons were under the command of a Chinese admiral named Yang.
 Local volunteer and Hakka militia units seem to have accounted for a further 25,000 men.